ajjukhandbhor/SpringRestBook/README.md

 # SpringRestBook

-This is the Crud Application for creating the Rest API
+This is the Rest API CRUD Application.